275-251-Great Vocals

 Writer/Composer: Bennie Benjamin / George David Weiss (1951)

-From the very beginning, the sound of a roulette wheel—we know something’s about to happen.
+From its very beginning, the sound of a roulette wheel—we know something’s about to happen.
 The taunting jazzed-up orchestra kicks in, then…Kay Starr…with her soaring, crystal clear, commanding voice!
-In the 1940s / 1950s, she took this song to number 1 for 10 straight weeks, making it one of the most popular songs of the 50s.
-She was among a legion of female vocalists who came straight out of the Big Band era and specialized in Country, Pop and Jazz.
-Her distinctive voice showcased great vibrato, great versatility.
+So popular in the 1940s and 50s, she took this song to number 1 for 10 straight weeks, making it one of the most popular songs of the 50s.
+She was among a legion of female vocalists who came straight out of the Big Band era and specialized in Pop, Country, Blues and Jazz.
+Her distinctive, immediately recognized voice seemed larger than life and showcased a great vibrato, and a great versatility.
 Bessie Smith said, “She was the only white singer who could sing the Blues.”…Lofty, Awesome and Spectacular!

 https://youtu.be/xpWDKlEqLtA?si=wLQN00o17Ei2CaCU